How Much Is Game Film Video Storage?

 - $9 for the year for Game film Video Storage on 75 GB of film

 Total hard cost for the regular season for a football account is about $34.
 There is also the cost for the developers, support and marketing that makes that price go up.

 When you upload a game and share that game with other teams, we don’t copy that game.
 If that one game is shared with 10 teams, we don’t make 10 copies.
 We simply give you an electronic address to watch the one game that has been uploaded by the original team.
 It might appear that you have the actual video in your account, but you don’t.
 You will click that game and it will be playing that one video that was originally uploaded.
 If a company is charging you for scout film, you are getting scammed!
 There are double dipping or triple dipping.
 The one school who uploaded it originally is getting charged for storage for that one game.
 And the company is now charging everyone who has access to that film.
 It would count against all 10 times like they are storing that one game film.
 In reality, those 10 teams are not storing that game film, all they have is an address to watch the one game that was uploaded by the original team.

 Some people call this capitalism.
 But when you have over 90% of the market, I call that a scam.
 Why should I get dinged against my storage hours for a game that isn’t even in my account?

 Game film video storage is done right by Qwikcut.
-We offer unlimited storage.
+We offer affordable storage at a rate of $100 for 100 hours.
 We know that storage isn’t the major cost to the platform, its bandwidth.
 You can move all of your previous seasons of film over to Qwikcut at no extra cost.
 This is a great time to move everything over and cut your costs in half.

 The pricing of Qwikcut is half the cost of the leading platform with more features.
-One of the biggest eye openers is the fact that it has unlimited storage.
+One of the biggest eye openers is the fact that it has affordable storage.